 Scrape down the sides and bottom of the bowl.
-Add the dry mixture to the lard in three additions, adding a little warm broth each time to help it come together.
+Add the masa mixture to the lard in three portions, adding a little warm broth with each addition to help the masa come together.

 Once all the masa has been added, slowly pour in the remaining broth in a steady stream, mixing continuously until the dough is soft, smooth, and spreadable—similar to thick hummus.

-The exact amount of broth may vary depending on temperature and masa brand, so stop once you reach the right consistency.
+The exact amount of broth may vary depending on its temperature and the brand of masa, so stop once the dough reaches the right consistency.
+You’ll need about 4–5 cups in total.

-Once the dough is ready, mix for 5 minutes on medium speed until fluffy and fully combined.
+Once the dough is ready, mix for 5 minutes on medium speed until fully combined.

 Place a large baking dish half-filled with water on the bottom rack of your oven, close the door, and preheat to 400°F.